‘Tis the Season to Update Your Will and Enduring Powers of Attorney

 By Andrea Olsson, Senior Associate, MST Lawyers

 Our Wills & Estates team can assist you in preparing a Will to suit your individual circumstances.
-You may also consider making a Power of Attorney to appoint someone to make financial, legal, and medical and lifestyle decisions on your behalf if you are incapable of making those decisions yourself.
+You may also consider making a Power of Attorney to appoint someone to make financial, legal, medical and lifestyle decisions on your behalf if you are incapable of making those decisions yourself.